Cilvyahg/FED_wtrack/DOM/DOM_Intro_CODE/dom.md

 // if you want to know the current fontSize of element h1 for example.
 SO GET THE CURRENT STYLES. window.getComputedStyle(h1).fontSize

+***classList***
+The classList property returns the CSS classnames of an element.

+toggle method
+With the toggle() method, you simply pass the name of the class which you want to toggle:
+The toggle() method returns true if the class was added, and false if it was removed:

+replace()

+previousElementSibling
+nextElementSibling

+***MAKING A NEW DOM ELEMENT***

+createElement()

+removeChild() -- remove based on the child and parent relationship remove()